Fire Extinguisher Recharging: When, Why, and How Much

 When You Need to Recharge a Fire Extinguisher

 During maintenance cycles, recharge is part of the package.
 Six-year internal maintenance includes recharge.
 Twelve-year hydrostatic test includes recharge as part of the process.
-Annual inspection doesn't automatically include recharge, but may recommend it if pressure is low.
+Annual inspection doesn't automatically include recharge, but the technician will flag a recharge if pressure is low.
 Beyond these scheduled cycles, routine pressure loss happens.
 Slow leaks cause gradual pressure loss over time.
 Pressurized units lose pressure faster in temperature extremes.
-A unit reading consistently low may need recharge or may have a failed seal.
+A unit reading consistently low needs recharge, and if pressure drops again quickly after recharging, the seal has failed and the unit needs replacement.

 How Recharging Works